A woman who was injured in a Morrisons supermarket fall has recovered compensation of £44,000.

-Morrison’s insurers denied liability for the accident, claiming that this kind of trolley was common in supermarkets all over the country.
-However the Court of Appeal stated that just because that was so, did not mean it was safe for them to be used.
-The court stated that it was negligent of Morrisons to have used this type of trolley in this particular situation, where a shopper’s attention would probably be much higher up, focusing on the shelves and products.
+Morrisons insurers denied liability for the accident, claiming that this kind of trolley was common in supermarkets all over the country.
+However the court disagreed, stating that just because that was so, did not mean it was safe for them to be used.
+The court said that it was negligent of Morrisons to have used this type of trolley in this particular situation, where a shopper’s attention would probably be much higher up, focusing on the shelves and products.

 However, the court did not say that it would always be negligent to use this type of trolley; nor that it was reasonable or necessary for a member of staff to always be standing by one to make sure nobody tripped over it.

 This sort of accident case tends to be very fact-specific, so it by no means follows that anyone tripping over a flat-bed trolley in a supermarket will automatically have a claim in law.
-The Court of Appeal’s comments, though, have certainly strengthened claimants’ cases in relation to this type of supermarket claim, which are increasingly common.
+The court’s comments, though, have certainly strengthened claimants’ cases in relation to this type of supermarket fall, which are increasingly common.

-If you have had an accident in a supermarket and wish to speak to a local specialist solicitor in Devon or Somerset on a free of charge, no obligation basis, then give us a call.
+If you have had an accident in a supermarket or suffered a supermarket fall and wish to speak to a local specialist solicitor in Devon or Somerset on a free of charge, no obligation basis, then give us a call.
+We will provide you with a free case assessment and details of our no win, no fee funding scheme.

 Exeter , South Devon and Torbay: 01392 423000